kshitijzutshi/VACS/Data_Visualization/README.md

 The Data Visualisation Catalogue   [https://datavizcatalogue.com](https://datavizcatalogue.com)

-The Data Visualisation Catalogue is a project developed by [http://www.severinoribecca.one/](Severino Ribecca) to create a (non-code-based) library of different information visualisation types.
+The Data Visualisation Catalogue is a project developed by [http://www.severinoribecca.one](Severino Ribecca) to create a library of different information visualisation types.
 The website serves as a learning and inspiration resource for those working with data visualisation.